-- 7.1 Public official means an individual having public official functions or acting in a public official capacity, and includes any of the following: - (i) Yang Di-Pertuan Agong, Yang Dipertua Negeri, Sultan, Raja Muda, and Tengku Mahkota; - (ii) An official or employee of any government, or any agency, statutory body, ministry or department of the government (of any level); - (iii) Police, military and judicial official (of any level); - (iv) Member of Dewan Undangan Negeri and Dewan Negara; - (v) Senator; - (vi) Member of Parliament; - (vii) Any individual acting in an official capacity for a government (of any level); - (viii) Official or employee of a company/an enterprise wholly or partially state-owned (exception for official business dealing/ trading); - (ix) A political party or official of a political party (of any level); and - (x) A candidate for political office. - 7.2 Public officials include immediate family members, close associates and companies related to such individuals in their capacity as directors, members of management or beneficial owners. - 7.3 Family members are individuals who are related to a public officials either directly (consanguinity) or through marriage.
-A family member of the public officials includes his/ her parents, siblings, spouse, children, and spouse's parents (biologically and non-biologically). - 7.4 A close associate is any individual closely connected to public officials, either socially or professionally. - 7.5 An individual who is closely connected to a public official may include the public official's: - (a) extended family members, such as relatives (biological and non-biological relationship); - (b) financially dependent individuals (i.e. persons salaried by the public official such as drivers, bodyguards, secretaries); - (c) business partners or associates; - (d) prominent members of the same organisation as the public official; - (e) individuals working closely with the public official (i.e. work colleagues); or - (f) close friends. - 7.6 Any business relationship with TMB involving interests of a public official who otherwise has a direct relationship with TMB, and which interests are not prohibited by the TMB's Code of Conduct Policy, requires disclosure.
-In addition, management's specific approval for establishing business relationships with such customers must be obtained at the appropriate committee level. - 7.7 All TMB staff are prohibited from paying for non-business travel, entertainment and hospitality for any public official or his/her family members at any amount without permission from the MD.
+- 7.1 Public official means an individual having public official functions or acting in a public official capacity, and includes any of the following: - a) Yang Di-Pertuan Agong, Yang Dipertua Negeri, Sultan, Raja Muda, and Tengku Mahkota; - b) An official or employee of any government, or any agency, statutory body, ministry or department of the government (of any level); - c) Police, military and judicial official (of any level); - d) Member of Dewan Undangan Negeri and Dewan Negara; - e) Senator: - f) Member of Parliament: - g) Any individual acting in an official capacity for a government (of any level); - h) Official or employee of a company/an enterprise wholly or partially state-owned (of any level); - i) A political party or official of a political party (of any level); and - j) A candidate for political office. - 7.2 Public officials include immediate family members, close associates and companies related to such individuals in their capacity as directors, members of management or beneficial owners.

+- 7.3 Family members are individuals who are related to a public official either directly (consanguinity) or through marriage.
+A family member of the public officials includes his/her parents, siblings, spouse, children, and spouse's parents (biologically and non-biologically). - 7.4 A close associate is any individual closely connected to public officials, either socially or professionally. - 7.5 An individual who is closely connected to a public official may include the public official's: - (a) extended family members, such as relatives (biological and non-biological relationship); - (b) financially dependent individuals (i.e. persons salaried by the public official such as drivers, bodyquards, secretaries): - (c) business partners or associates; - (d) prominent members of the same organisation as the public official; - (e) individuals working closely with the public official (i.e. work colleagues); or - (f) close friends. - 7.6 Any business relationship with TGB involving interests of a public official who otherwise has a direct relationship with TGB, and which interests are not prohibited by the TGB's Corporate Code of Business Conduct & Work Ethics Policy, requires disclosure.
+In addition, management's specific approval for establishing business relationships with such customers must be obtained at the appropriate committee level. - 7.7 All TGB staff are prohibited from paying for non-business travel, entertainment and hospitality for any public official or his/her family members at any amount without permission from the ED (or person authorised by ED). - 7.8 If approval is obtained to provide gift, entertainment or corporate hospitality to public officials, the staff must ensure that the gift (only corporate gift is allowed), entertainment or corporate hospitality is not excessive and lavish, and must commensurate with the official designation of the public official and not his personal capacity.